This is what a weekend visiting during SPARK Ipswich looks like…

 Saturday

-Saturday morning start your day with breakfast at Rafter & Rose or St Shoebill Café in the Top of Town precinct, not far from the nightly art projections.
+Saturday morning start your day with breakfast at Rafter & Rose or St Shoebill Café in the Top of Town precinct, not far from the SPARK creative hub in Nicholas Street.

-Stop for dinner somewhere along the trail, we recommend either booking a table at Monte Lane or The Rusty Nail for tapas and cocktails.
+Stop for dinner somewhere along the After Party trail, we recommend either booking a table at Stony Creek Brewing if you’re heading to civic centre for Jimmy Rees or The Rusty Nail for tapas and cocktails, close to the Ipswich Art Gallery where MONO will be held.

 Stay a little longer…